Table of Contents[Hide][Show]

 With the water molecules significantly impaired in quality, the molecular damage continues to expand to the food particles themselves as the heating continues.
 What has been discovered so far is that microwave heating has unfavorable effects on fats and proteins causing assimilation issues for the person who consumes the food.
 Microwaves are powerful enough to rupture the cell walls in the food; there is no doubt that fragile proteins are altered in the process.
 In addition, Swiss studies have shown that microwave heating causes unfavorable changes in vitamin content and the availability of these nutrients for absorption in the gut.

-Microwave radiation destroys and deforms the food molecules and creates new compounds completely unknown in nature.
+The radiation from microwave cooking destroys and deforms the food molecules and creates new compounds completely unknown in nature.
 Irradiation creates the exact same type of compounds in food as does microwaving – radiolytic compounds.
 With the majority of people seemingly against irradiation of food, why on earth are they then using a microwave at home or choosing to live near a cell phone tower for that matter?

 Of course, who could forget the tragic story of Norma Levitt who in 1991 died from a blood transfusion during routine hip replacement surgery.
 The blood used in the transfusion was heated in a microwave, which was not standard practice.
 Blood is routinely warmed for transfusions, but never in a microwave!
 Clearly, microwaving the blood altered it into a state that proved to be deadly for Ms. Levitt.
 Imagine what microwaving your food does!
 Do you really think eating food heated in this way could be anything but dangerous and, at the very least, unhealthy?

 One additional point to ponder as I close.
 Be very aware that microwaves are extensively used in the restaurant industry.
 They are also used almost exclusively in school cafeterias.
 Nearly every time you eat out, some, if not all, your food has been heated in a microwave.
 Just another reason for limiting your trips to eat out and spending that invaluable time in the kitchen preparing your own meals!